-- Diversified business plan and wide investments
+- Diversified business plan and a wide choice of investments

 - No social media presence

-- Censoring of payments and registration.
+- Censoring of payments and registration

 What can you trade?